-Students who need academic support in basic skills such as reading, writing, and math, or in other courses, may gain tutorial help through the Information Technology Laboratory.
-This facility is equipped with computers and related software for student use.
+The Baptist College of Florida provides academic support in several forms.
+The Information Technology Laboratory is equipped with computers and related software for student use.
 Students needing assistance in writing skills may utilize the services of the staff and equipment in the Writing Center.
+Students who need tutorial services in other courses may request assistance from their professors and the Academic Dean.